danrlu/nextflow_cheatsheet/README.md

     }
 ```

-- **(b)** For parameters that need to contain a value, Nextflow recommends to set a default and let users to overwrite it as needed.
+- **(b)** For parameters that need to contain a value, such as `--reference /path/ref.fa`, Nextflow recommends to set a default and let users to overwrite it as needed.
 However, if you want to require it to be specified by the user:
 ```
     params.reference = null   // no quotes. this line is optional, since without initialising the parameter it will default to null. if (params.reference == null) error "Please specify a reference genome with --reference"